Martinfacot/CNN_Spectra_Classification/README.md

-# CNN Project for Spectral Classification
+# CNN for NMR Spectra Classification Project

 ## Project Description
 This project implements a Convolutional Neural Network (CNN) for the classification of ¹H-NMR spectra specifically focused on metabolic spectra.
 The CNN is designed to analyze and categorize spectral images, providing an efficient and accurate method for spectra classification.